Barn use classes [2023 updated]

 I have received queries recently about certain elements of permitted development for barns.
 The first is about how existing barn use classes affect the permitted development.
 A current project helps to explain this.
 Two neighbouring barns, each is to be converted for residential use, have slightly different prior approval permissions.
 The difference is actually quite minor, and lies in the barns’ original use classes.
 One barn conversion is permitted under Class P (change of use from a storage or distribution centre to a dwelling house), and the other falls into Class Q (agricultural buildings to dwelling houses).
-Both of these Change of Use Classes have a cap on the area of building that can be converted – for Class P it is 500m2 and for Class Q it is 450m2.
+Both of these Change of Use Classes have a cap on the area of building that can be converted – for Class P (use class B8) it is 500m2 and for Class Q it is 465m2 (but this increases with a mixture of dwelling sizes).

 This brings me onto the second query on this subject, which was to do with a Class Q conversion.
 The official wording states: